Youth, Gender and Education: Changing Landscapes of Work in Rural Sub-Saharan Africa (WE-SAY)

 - Dr Sydney Mupeta, Chreso University, Lusaka, Zambia

 - Dr Jim Sumberg, Institute of Development Studies, University of Sussex, UK

 - Dr Paul Fean, Concern International, London, UK

 - Lindelwe Nxumalo, ActionAid South Africa

 - Professor Claudia Mitchell, McGill University, Toronto, Canada

 The WE-SAY project began in March 2020.
-Following a year's suspension because of the COVID-19 pandemic, fieldwork will resume in July 2021, with the project expected to run through until November 2022.
+After suspensions because of the COVID-19 pandemic, fieldwork is currently underway with the project expected to run through until May 2023.